Alberta Highway 93: Banff–Windermere Highway

-The southern portion of the route is part of the Banff-Windermere Highway, a 104 km highway that travels from British Columbia Highway 95 at Radium Hot Springs, through Kootenay National Park and Vermilion Pass across the Continental Divide, to the junction of the Trans-Canada Highway (Highway 1) at Castle Junction.
-The final 10 km of the highway are in Alberta and Banff National Park.
+The southern portion of the route is part of the Banff–Windermere Highway, also known as the Banff–Windermere Parkway, a 105 km highway that travels from British Columbia Highway 95 at Radium Hot Springs, through Kootenay National Park and Vermilion Pass across the Continental Divide, to the junction of the Bow Valley Parkway (Highway 1A) at Castle Junction.
+The final 11 km of the highway are in Alberta and Banff National Park.
 Prior to 1959, the highway was designated as Highway 1B.

 Trans-Canada Highway

-Highway 93 connects with the Trans-Canada Highway (Highway 1) at Castle Junction, midway between Banff and Lake Louise.
-Highway 93 follows the Trans-Canada Highway for 28 km northwest, diverging from Highway 1 west of Lake Louise.
-Highway 1 continues west to Yoho National Park.
+Highway 93 connects with the Trans-Canada Highway (Highway 1) near Castle Junction, midway between Banff and Lake Louise.
+Highway 93 follows the Trans-Canada Highway for 28 km northwest, diverging from it northwest of Lake Louise.
+The Trans-Canada Highway continues west to Yoho National Park.

 The Bow Valley Parkway (Highway 1A) also links Lake Louise and Banff.
-This road parallels Highway 1 and, at the midpoint, passes Castle junction where it links with Highway 93.
+This road parallels Highway 1 and, at the midpoint, passes Castle Junction where it links with the Banff–Windermere Highway, east of where Highway 93 connects with the Trans-Canada Highway (Highway 1).